secret-family-recipes-1/backend/README.md

     "description": "Preheat the oven",
     "recipe_id": 1
 }
-Returns the created instruction / step.
+Returns the created instruction / step. -->

 Edit / Modify / PUT Actions
 PUT to modify a recipe by recipe id
 /api/recipes/:id

-Requires a valid token.

 There are no required fields to modify a recipe.
 All fields can be edited.

-data schema:

 {
     "title": "chili",